shyamupa/wikidump_preprocessing/README.md

 2. Extract text with hyperlinks from the \*pages-articles.xml.bz2 file (target `text` in `makefile`), using the [wikiextractor](https://github.com/attardi/wikiextractor).

 ### Wikipedia Page ID to Page Title Map
-Create Wikipedia page id to page title map using \*page.sql.gz (target `id2title` in `makefile`).
+Creates Wikipedia page id to page title map using \*page.sql.gz (target `id2title` in `makefile`).

 Every Wikipedia page is associated with a unique page id.
-For instance, the page has the page id 534366.
+For instance, the page [Barack_Obama](https://en.wikipedia.org/wiki/Barack_Obama) in the English Wikipedia has the page id 534366.
 You can verify this by visiting https://en.wikipedia.org/?curid=534366 or visiting the page information link on the Tools panel on the left on the Wikipedia page.
-This page id serves as the canonical identifier of the page, and is used in other dump files (e.g., redirect.sql.gz etc.) to refer to the page.
+This page id serves as the canonical identifier of the page, and is used in other dump files (e.g., enwiki-\*-redirect.sql.gz etc.) to refer to the page.

+The output map is a tsv file that looks like TODO

 ### Wikipedia Page Redirects to Page Title Map
 Redirects map using \*redirect.sql.gz (target `redirects` in `makefile`).